We carved pumpkins a couple times this year already. Both times the girls chose to carve a fairy house rather than a traditional jack-o’-lantern face.

 She made another fairy house which we are keeping inside for now.

 The squirrels have been particularly voracious this year, breaking into our (uncarved) pumpkins within an hour of setting them on the porch.
-All our pumpkins are inside now, which makes for a fun living room, but is leaving the outside of our house looking rather un-festive.
+All our pumpkins are inside now, which makes for a fun living room.
+But the outside of our house looks rather un-festive.

 Any tips on what to do about the squirrels?
 This whole business is making me consider buying one of those plastic jack-o’-lanterns for the first time ever.

 - Make A Haunted Pumpkin Fairy House with pinecone petals on the roof (on HGTV).